 To find out more, please fill in the form below with some additional information about your needs, and Chris or a member of our team will get in touch!

 Buying an Alpaca

 We are truly passionate about breeding British alpacas and improving the quality of our herd, and this shows in everything that we do!
-The most important things we consider when breeding and selling our alpacas are the conformation and fleece of the animal.
+The most important things we consider when breeding our alpacas for sale are the conformation and fleece of the animal.

 The conformation of the animal refers to the shape of the alpaca and is a great indicator of overall health.
 An alpaca with good conformation will also be better for showing and breeding in the future, making them an excellent long-term investment.
 For example, when standing, an alpaca should have:

 - A short muzzle